5 min read

 7 Fatal Legal Mistakes Startups Make

-We believe that one of the main reasons is that people aren’t sufficiently informed about the basic terms and principles of investing and starting a small business; thus, it remains unknown to many domestic businesspeople.
+We believe that one of the main reasons is that people aren’t sufficiently informed about the basic concepts and principles of investing and starting a small business, which are still largelyunknown to many domestic business people.For this reason, we will point out the most common practical mistakes from a legal perspective that can be fatal for startups.

 1. You Haven’t Reached an Agreement (in Time) on Most Important Aspects of Your Business